tonethar/IGME-430-Spring-2021/express/2-express-serving-static-files.md

 ## V. Fix the home.html page

-- You will need to make 2 small edits to **home.html** to fix it.
+- You will need to make 2 small edits to **home.html** to fix it (hint, look at the files paths).
 When you are done it should look like this:

 ![screenshot](_images/express-5.png)